Married at First Sight (Australian TV series): Season 7 (2020)

 In the first episode, the first two couples (Poppy & Luke, Cathy & Josh) met and wed in Bilpin and Wyong Creek, both in New South Wales.
-In the second episode, another two couples (Natasha & Mikey, Amanda & Tash) met and wed in Stanwell Tops and Melbourne.
+In the second episode, another two couples (Natasha & Mikey, Amanda & Tash, same sex couple) met and wed in Stanwell Tops and Melbourne.
 In the third episode, another two couples (Hayley & David, Vanessa & Chris) met and wed in Melbourne and Sydney.
 In the fifth episode, two more couples (Connie & Jonethen, Aleks & Ivan) met and wed in Melbourne and Sydney.
-In the sixth episode, the last two couples (Mishel & Steve, Stacey & Michael) met and wed in Melbourne.
-In the 18th episode, two new couples (Elizabeth & Seb, KC & Drew) met and wed in Sydney and Central Coast.
+In the sixth episode, two couples (Mishel & Steve, Stacey & Michael) met and wed in Melbourne.
+In the 18th episode, the final two new couples (Elizabeth & Seb, KC & Drew) met and wed in Sydney and Central Coast.

 Grand Reunion special (2021)

 After Season 8 was delayed by three weeks due to a delayed Australian Open, the Nine Network commissioned a two part reunion special to fill the programming gap.
 Part 1 centered around a dinner party, whereas Part 2 focused on experts John Aiken and Mel Schilling catching up with each participant, where they reflected on their lives following their time in the experiment.

 Part 1 aired on 31 January 2021.
 Part 2 was scheduled to air on 7 February 2021, however was brought forward to 1 February 2021, as counter-programming to the Seven Network's premiere of Holey Moley.